Matcha is a big part of my life.

-I didn’t even make it the classic way with the bamboo whisk since I didn’t buy those (yet).
-Instead, I heated my spring water on my induction hot plate, used an instant read thermometer to achieve 175 degrees F, poured the hot water into my blender, added the Organic Yame Matcha, and blended it.
+I didn’t even make it the classic way with the bamboo whisk.
+Instead, I heated my water on the induction hot plate, used an instant read thermometer to achieve 175 degrees F, poured the hot water into my blender, added the Organic Yame Matcha, and blended it.

 Iced Matcha Green Tea

 Protein Iced Matcha Green Tea

 Here’s another iced option where I used a 1/2 teaspoon of matcha blended with temperature-perfect water (175 degrees F) and 2 tablespoons of Upgraded Collagen Protein.
 Adding this protein boosts satiation and also helps fight wrinkles!